 Term of Appointment

-31.4 The term of appointment for a World Sailing Race Official shall begin on the date of appointment by the Race Officials Committee and shall last until 31 December four years later.
+31.4 The term of appointment for a World Sailing Race Official shall begin on the date of appointment by World Sailing and shall last until 31 December four years later.

 31.5 World Sailing shall publish lists of World Sailing Race Officials and their designated Member National Authority in the World Sailing Yearbook.